Policies & Regulations - Student Organization Administration Policy

 - adhere to the University of Maine equal employment and nondiscrimination policies and other UMaine policies related to classified and/or professional employees.

 - appoint a current University employee as advisor to the organization.
-(An organization that cannot find an advisor should contact the office of Student Organization and Leader Development in the Division of Student Affairs for assistance.)
+(An organization that cannot find an advisor should contact the office of Student Organization and Leader Development in the Division of Student Life for assistance.)

 An advisor must perform the following functions: